-NameHero and A2 Hosting both offer LiteSpeed hosting, so whose better?
+NameHero and A2 Hosting both use LiteSpeed, but which one’s better?

 NameHero uses LiteSpeed on all plans, but A2 only uses this on their higher 2 plans.
 You get more RAM on most NameHero plans and their uptime status page usually has less scheduled maintenance than A2’s.
 NameHero’s support is better, but their data centers are only in US/NE.
 While they’re newer than A2 Hosting, they tend to have better feedback in Facebook groups.
 I generally recommend their Turbo Cloud plan which includes 3 CPU cores, 3GB RAM, and NVMe.